virajbhutada/machine-learning-projects/kmeans_clustering/README.md

 ## Project Outcome
 - **Optimal Clusters:** 5 clusters were determined as optimal for customer segmentation.
-- **Insights:** The analysis revealed distinct customer segments, aiding in targeted marketing efforts and personalized customer engagement.
+- **Insights:** The analysis revealed distinct customer segments, aiding targeted marketing efforts and personalized customer engagement.

 ## Technologies Used
 - **Python:** Programming language used for data analysis and visualization.